 Where to Stay in Nantucket, Massachusetts

 There are a number of great places to stay on the island, but the hotels are expensive.
-If you are looking for a luxury experience, head to The White Elephant.
+If you want a luxury experience, head to The White Elephant.
 This historic hotel has graced Nantucket’s waterfront since the 1920s.

 Located further inland, 76 Main occupies the former home of a ship captain.
 The Wauwinet Nantucket is situated between the Atlantic Ocean and Nantucket Bay.
 It is an adults-only hotel perfect for a romantic getaway.